vanderbilt-ml/50-Crook-mlproj-Honesty/README.md

 # Expected Costs
 No costs are expected for data.
 One developer will be used for the application development and only open source tools will be used for statistical analysis.

+# Molly's 1st Comment
+Need to explain how you're going to take the user's data and correlate it to Machiavellian personality traits

+# Molly's 2nd Comment
+Need to explain the point of the optional survey